AlekseyUrmanov/CoinBaseAPI/README.md

 # CoinBaseAPI
-- Market Making Algorithems
+- Market Making Algorithms
-- Liquidity providers
+- Providing Liquidity
 ---
 ## Purpose and details
 Market making is essential to any trading commodity.
 For crypto currency, there is a high trading fee on transactions.
 Though it varies from exchnage to exchnage, rates go from .4% to .1%.
 This factor alone, is eneough to defelct algos from running on crypto pairs.
 However, to truely understand the market, we must first understand the fee structure.
 Its common to see exchnages offer fee reductions with higher volumes.
 But these reductions are minor and traders are expected to push 10-50 million dollars in volume in a 30 day period.
 This may seem like a daunting number, but there is an unsuspecting entry point into these volume tiers, that will be explored later.